jpedroschmitz/stitches-mix/README.md

 import { createUtil } from "stitches-mix";

 /**
- * We still haven't found a solution to infer the types based on the provided
+ * I still haven't found a solution to infer the types based on the provided
  * properties, so you need to provide the types to the createUtil function.
  */